 But does this knowledge line up with what the operators actually do in situ?

-Carbon Re’s first product, Delta Zero Cement, helps control room operators (CROs) optimize how they run their kiln and preheater.
+The Carbon Re platform helps control room operators (CROs) optimise how they run their kiln and preheater.
 The resulting increased efficiency means that the kilns use less fuel, therefore reducing the amount of CO2 released into the atmosphere.
 These operators spend 12 hours in the cement plant control room four times a week and know their own plant better than anyone.
 To make sure our products really help them, our models need to know their plants even better than they do.
 We are able to achieve this as AI algorithms and ML models are able to digest and learn from years of data in cement plants to find trends and anomalies, etc. in a way that is simply impractical for a human.
 But, to build effective models our team needs to have a good understanding of the industrial processes behind cement production – from the chemistry of calcination to the principles of thermodynamics in the kiln – in addition to their state-of-the-art ML and AI expertise.
-That’s why spending a day at a cement plant, speaking to the operators who will be using Delta Zero Cement, is invaluable.
+That’s why spending a day at a cement plant, speaking to the operators who will be using the Carbon Re platform, is invaluable.

 3 people standing in cement control room